johnnyduo/AutoSei/README.md

 ## Acknowledgments

-- IOTA Foundation for their support and documentation
+- Sei Foundation for their support and documentation
 - Google for access to the Gemini 2.5 Pro API
 - The open-source community for the various libraries used in this project